Stuart Commission Report

 - Mechanisms must be re-established to enable combatants to express their opinions, criticisms and suggestions;

 - The privileged status of the administration must be brought to an end;

 - All abuse of power must be corrected immediately,

-- Commissars must be accorded the necessary status and powers to carry out
+- Commissars must be accorded the necessary status and powers to carry out their tasks effectively;

 I 0.
 PUNISHMENT